 \section{Conclusion}

 We proposed a unified framework for humanoid perceptive locomotion that only utilizes a depth camera.
-By combining a terrain-aware locomotion policy with a blind backbone, a cross-modal transformer for structured terrain reconstruction, and a realistic depth images synthetic pipeline, the system effectively mitigates perception noise, occlusion, and domain gaps while maintaining training efficiency.
-Through extensive simulation experiments, our method consistently reduced reconstruction errors and demonstrated superior generalization compared with baselines.
+By combining a cross-modal transformer for structured terrain reconstruction, a realistic depth images synthetic pipeline and a terrain-aware locomotion policy with a blind backbone, the system effectively mitigates perception noise, occlusion, and domain gaps while maintaining training efficiency.
 Real-world evaluations further validated agile and adaptive locomotion across stairs, slopes, gaps, and movable platforms, with end-to-end fine-tuning significantly reducing stumble frequencies and perception delays.
 These results show that integrating structured terrain reasoning with reinforcement learning provides a robust path toward reliable humanoid locomotion in unstructured environments.

 \typeout{}